edu-rinaldi/Volumetric-Path-Tracer/readme.md

 - handle normal mapping,
 - write a path tracer with support for homogeneous volumes.
 - write a path tracer that uses sphere tracing for implicit surfaces
-- represents implicit surfaces using SDF both as actual functions and as voxel grid
+- represents implicit surfaces using SDF both as actual functions and as voxel grid.

 ## Framework